We work with arts patrons to build long-term support for the arts in Ontario

 Arts Endowment Fund Program

-A special incentive for donors to make a lasting contribution to the arts was offered through the Arts endowment Fund Program (AEF), a matching program the Ontario Ministry of Culture administered through the Ontario Arts Foundation.
-During the program, arts organizations across Ontario established endowment funds, raising over $59.9 million which was matched by the AEF.
-Over the last 10 years, more than $31 million in income has been paid out in support of arts organizations in Ontario.
+A special incentive for donors to make a lasting contribution to the arts was offered through the Arts Endowment Fund Program (AEF), a matching program the Ontario Ministry of Culture administered by the Ontario Arts Foundation.
+During the program, arts organizations across Ontario established endowment funds, attracting $60 million in matching funds.
+Over the last 15 years, more than $40 million in income has been paid out in support of arts organizations in Ontario.

-The Ontario Arts Foundation invests matching funds received on behalf 14 organizations who contributed their endowments under the program offered through the Department of Canadian Heritage.
-Arts organizations raise money for endowment, contribute the money to a public foundation, and jointly apply for matching funds from the Federal government.
-Since the program began in 2002, matching grants total $3.9 million.
+The Ontario Arts Foundation invests matching funds received on behalf of arts organizations who contributed to their endowments under a program offered by the Department of Canadian Heritage.
+Arts organizations jointly apply for matching funds from the Federal government.
+Since the program began in 2002, matching grants total $5.0 million.
 Arts organizations continue to have the opportunity to apply for matching funds as the federal government is committed to continuing this program until 2015.

 Private Funds, Awards, Scholarships